zheng-run/zheng-run.github.io/_pages/cv.md

 Publications
 ======
-*Zejun Huang, Nung-Sing Sze and Run Zheng (corresponding author), Linear maps preserving (p,k) norms of tensor products of matrices, Canad.
+* Zejun Huang, Nung-Sing Sze and Run Zheng (corresponding author), Linear maps preserving (p,k) norms of tensor products of matrices, Canad.
 J. Math.
 Vol. 77 (1), 2025 pp. 187–207 http://dx.doi.org/10.4153/S0008414X23000858
- *Linear maps preserving  norms of tensor products of matrices. (to be submitted) with Nung-Sing Sze
+* Linear maps preserving gamma norms of tensor products of matrices. (to be submitted) with Nung-Sing Sze
 * Linear maps on matrices preserving parallel pairs with respect to Ky Fan k-norm. (to be submitted)
 * The dimension and Bose distance of certain primitive BCH codes. (submitted) with Zejun Huang, Nung-Sing Sze.
- *The parameters of some BCH codes with length q^m-1/lambda. (to be submitted) CONFERENCES PRESENTATIONS
+ * The parameters of some BCH codes with length q^m-1/lambda. (to be submitted)

+CONFERENCES PRESENTATIONS
 ======
-  *The 2024 Workshop "Matrices and Operators", Reno, USA 06/2024 *The 25th Conference of the International Linear Algebra Society, Madrid, Spanish 06/2023 *Korean-China-Japan International Confernce on Matrix Theory and Applications, Nanchang, China 12/2023
+  * The 2024 Workshop "Matrices and Operators", Reno, USA 06/2024
+* The 25th Conference of the International Linear Algebra Society, Madrid, Spanish 06/2023
+* Korean-China-Japan International Confernce on Matrix Theory and Applications, Nanchang, China 12/2023